sonthonaxrk/b2c2_test/README.md

 ## Logging

 It's really hard to get a default setup that works in Jupyter nicely.
 But I've left loggers under the namespace 'b2c2'.
+However I have included lots of warnings, which are better for user feedback as they can be configured to show only once, on the first time they happen.

 To activate: